 Between 2014 and 2016 Andy led the Essex Police Strategic Change Team.
 He is also a senior firearms and public order commander with experience of leading the policing response at music festivals, protests and sporting events.

 In early 2017 Andy successfully completed the Strategic Command Course and was promoted to Assistant Chief Constable for Local Policing and Public Protection.

 Andy has a degree in Geography from Manchester University, where he split his time between study, recreation and watching his favourite team - Manchester United.

 Andy is married to Andrea and has a 15 year old daughter (Olivia) and a 9 year old son (Ben).
 When he’s not performing his role as ‘taxi driver’ he enjoys playing cricket (increasingly poorly), reading and walking.

-Assistant Chief Constable Nick Downing joins Kent Police as Head of the Serious Crime Directorate for Kent Police and Essex Police.
+Assistant Chief Constable Serious Crime Directorate for Kent Police and Essex Police - Tim Smith.

 An economics and politics graduate, Mark Gilmartin has a Masters Degree and has previously worked for the Post Office and as a researcher in local government.
 He is professionally qualified in project management, programme management and management of risk.
 In 2010 he became a Fellow of the Chartered Management Institute.

 Mr Gilmartin was with Lancashire Police for more than 10 years, working in a variety of finance, IT and performance roles, before moving to the Audit Commission as a senior specialist on policing and criminal justice.